 (Automatically add paragraphs box ticked)

 After adding your text widget and content, visit the front end of your site and refresh your web browser.
 If you have entered all of the links correctly, then your support button should display at the top of your sidebar menu …

 (Clickable support button widget on sidebar)

-Step 7 – Test your button.
+Step 7 – Test the widget.

-- If you don’t want your button to be centered in your sidebar, delete the <center> and </center> tags from the beginning and end of the line of code.
+- If you don’t want the button image to be centered inside the sidebar, delete the <center> and </center> tags from the beginning and end of the HTML code.
 The image will then be aligned to its default settings (normally left-aligned).